 Should I talk about my qualifications?

 No. There’s already a section on the Ucas form for this, so don’t waste the space on your personal statement.
 If you have something important which doesn’t go in the qualifications section, ask your referee to put it down in your reference – it will sound better if it comes from them than from you.
 This goes for module marks as well.

-Some people are (wrongly) told that they should try and link each A-level to the course they are applying for.
-Don't do this, instead talk about the subject you are applying for – that is what matters.
+Some people are told they should try to link each A-level to the course they are applying for.
+It can be far more effective to focus your time and space on talking about the subject you are applying for – that is what matters.

 How do I write it for two different courses?

 There’s no easy way to write a personal statement for two totally unrelated courses.
 If the courses are similar you may find you can write a statement relevant to both, without mentioning either subject by name.